phunware/maas-mapping-ios-sdk/Samples/MapScenarios/LandmarkRouting.md

         return
     }

+    // Create a PWRouteOptions object with landmarksEnabled set to true so landmarks will be injected into route info (if available) let routeOptions = PWRouteOptions(accessibilityEnabled: false,
+                                      landmarksEnabled: true,
+                                      excludedPointIdentifiers: nil)

-    // Calculate a route and plot on the map PWRoute.createRoute(from: startPOI,
+    // Calculate a route and plot on the map with our specified route options PWRoute.createRoute(from: startPOI,
                         to: destinationPOI,
-                        accessibility: false,
+                        options: routeOptions,
-                        excludedPoints: nil) { [weak self] (route, error) in guard let route = route else {
+                        completion: { [weak self] (route, error) in guard let route = route else {
             self?.warning("Couldn't find a route between POI(\(self?.startPOIIdentifier ??
 0)) and POI(\(self?.destinationPOIIdentifier ??
 0)).")
             return
         }

         // Plot route on the map
-        let routeOptions = PWRouteUIOptions()
+        let uiOptions = PWRouteUIOptions()
-        self?.mapView.navigate(with: route, options: routeOptions)
+        self?.mapView.navigate(with: route, options: uiOptions)

         // Initial route instructions
         self?.initializeTurnByTurn()
-    }
+    })
 }

 func initializeTurnByTurn() {